-British Gas Insurance Limited underwrites general insurance risks in England, Scotland, and Wales within the Solvency II assistance class of business.
+British Gas Insurance Limited ("BGIL") underwrites general insurance risks in England, Scotland, and Wales within the Solvency II assistance class of business.
 The HomeCare range covers the breakdown of domestic boilers and central heating systems with options to cover plumbing & drains and home electrics.
 We also offer appliance cover.
-Customers can also arrange home insurance through British Gas, but we do not underwrite it, so this report does not cover home insurance.
+Customers have historically been able to arrange home insurance through British Gas, but we do not underwrite it.
+This offering is now closing.
+This report does not cover home insurance.